Futaki-Futaba/symexec-engine-modoki/README.md

 * flag registers: CF, OF, and so on

-### refactering
+### refactoring
 This is alpha version.
-Hard effort to refactering (including spell miss) is nedded.
+Hard effort to refactoring (including spell miss) is needed.